France hero image

 Best Time to Go

-• April–June delivers spring blooms, moderate temps, and festival season—ideal for outdoor gatherings and walks.
+• April through June brings spring blooms, moderate temperatures, and festival season, which works well for outdoor gatherings and walks.

-• September–early November offers harvest markets, wine season, and comfortable weather with lighter crowds.
+• September through early November offers harvest markets, wine season, and comfortable weather with lighter crowds.

-• Advent (late November–December) features Christmas markets, cathedral concerts, and fundraising-friendly ambience; plan for cooler weather.
+• Advent (late November–December) features Christmas markets and cathedral concerts; plan for cooler weather.

-• July–August is peak tourist season; early entries and evening events manage crowds (note July heat waves).
+• July and August are peak tourist months; early entries and evening events help manage crowds (with potential July heat waves).

 Group Logistics